-- Market interest rate trends: Lenders may use the London Interbank Offered Rate (LIBOR) or prime rate to help determine their interest rates.
+- Market interest rate trends: Lenders may use the London Interbank Offered Rate (Libor) or prime rate to help determine their interest rates.

-- Your annual income: It’s important for lenders to understand whether you can afford to make your monthly payments.
+- Your annual income: It’s important for lenders to understand whether you can actually afford to make your monthly payments.
 They’ll use your gross monthly income to get an idea of your ability to pay.

 - Your other debt payments: Lenders will use your gross monthly income and your other monthly debt payments to calculate your debt-to-income ratio.
 The higher the ratio, the higher your chances of getting overwhelmed and missing a payment.